 What Is Tensile Strength?

 A fastener’s tensile strength, or ultimate tensile strength, is the force at which the fastener fractures.
-To test tensile strength, we use a wedge tensile test, where a wedge is placed under the head of the fastener and force is applied until the fastener breaks.
-A wedge tensile test looks like this:
+To test tensile strength, we use a wedge tensile test, where a wedge is placed under the head of the fastener, and force is applied until the fastener breaks.

 The wedge is used because it puts extra stress on the junction of the head and the body of the fastener.
 This ensures the absolute integrity of this junction.
 If the fastener breaks at a force greater than the minimum tensile requirement, the fastener has passed the tensile test.
 However, the break must not occur at the junction of the head and the body of the fastener.
 If the break does occur here, the fastener has failed tensile, regardless of the force at which the break occurred.